100 Florida Trails®

 Below we map out a loop route around Sanibel Island.
 Starting from the Causeway and Visitor Center, we proceed to Periwinkle Way and Sanibel-Captiva Road and go WEST to Captiva Island.
 Then, we turn EAST along West Gulf, Middle Gulf and East Gulf Roads to the Sanibel Lighthouse, and finally back WEST on Periwinkle Way to the Causeway.

-From the Causeway south to Periwinkle Way, and west to Tarpon Bay Road.
-Then north to Sanibel-Captiva Road, and continuing west to Captiva Island.
+This section runs from the Causeway south to Periwinkle Way, and west to Tarpon Bay Road.
+It then runs north to Sanibel-Captiva Road, and continues west to Captiva Island.

-Along Periwinkle Way going west from Causeway Blvd., the path crosses over to the south side of Periwinkle (Roadside City Park is on the north, use the crosswalk).
-Restaurants and shops along Periwinkle are easily accessible by bike with many crosswalks and business crossings - watch for traffic.
+Along Periwinkle Way going west from Causeway Blvd., the path crosses over to the south side of Periwinkle.
 The path runs next to the road, set back in some sections.
 There are some shady sections, but mostly unshaded; benches are provided.
-Periwinkle ends on the west at Tarpon Bay Road, ride north to Sanibel-Captiva Road.

 From the end of Periwinkle, Tarpon Bay Road runs north about 4/10 mile to Sanibel Captiva Road (San-Cap).
 San-Cap is more remote, running west to Ding Darling National Wildlife Refuge (2 miles) and Captiva Island (7.5 miles).
 The path is along the roadway with little shade.
-(Note: an alternative is to bike Wildlife Drive at Ding Darling - it exits back onto San-Cap, see details below.)
-The path ends at Blind Pass Bridge (Blind Pass Beach is also excellent for shelling).
-The Wulfert neighborhood near the bridge has restaurants, accommodations, shops.
+Approaching Captiva Island, the path on Sanibel ends at Blind Pass Bridge.

 Returning east from Captiva Island 2.25 miles along San-Cap, just past Wulfert Road (the west end of Wildlife Drive) is a spur to Bowman's Beach, a prime shelling spot.
 Bowman's Beach Park Recreational Trail runs south about 4/10 mile to the park - paid parking, restrooms, outdoor shower, picnic.